jachansantiago/vg_recal/USAGE.md

 ## Getting Started
-This repo cotains three folders that are part of our tools for this project.
+This repo contains three folders that are part of our tools for this project.
 - **notebooks** : are Jupyter notebooks with data processing pipeline, keras models, and analysis.
 - **py_scripts**: this python scripts contains training model pipeline, keras models, data generation, shell script generation and stats generation.
 - **scripts** : this contains useful automatize code, for data generation, data labeling, and models using vowpal_wabbit inside vg.